 If you have an .edu email address, it improves your chances of taking advantage of this free offer for student.
-You can use the free hosting as long as you are in the university.
+You can use free hosting as long as you are in university.

 It also has very great features, and that’s why this is also in the top list.
 It offers you an FTP account, file manager, Control panel, free tech support, add-on domain and sub-domains and many more features.
 It has following brilliant features:-

-- Best Thing is that you get Softaculous Auto Installer.
+- The best thing is that you get the Softaculous Auto Installer.

 - 200 GB monthly transfer